Sharpe's Triumph: Plot summary

 The next day, they reach the Maratha army.
-Pohlmann deduces McCandless's real intentions, but knowing that his army vastly outnumbers the British, allows McCandless to see everything he wants.
+Pohlmann deduces McCandless's intentions, but knowing that his army vastly outnumbers the British, allows him to inspect everything he wants.
 Pohlmann also tries to recruit Sharpe, offering to make him a lieutenant.
 He tells Sharpe of the various successes that other lowly European soldiers have had in India, including his own rise from East India Company sergeant.
 That evening, Sharpe considers defecting, but, before he can make a decision, his and McCandless's horses are stolen and McCandless is shot in the thigh.
 Sharpe apprehends one of the thieves, who turns out to be one of Dodd's men.
 Everyone knows that Dodd ordered the theft, but Pohlmann only has the thief executed by being trampled by an elephant.
 Meanwhile, Hakeswill takes his request to arrest Sharpe to Wellesley, who informs him that Sharpe will not return for some time.
-He assigns Hakeswill to the baggage train in the meantime, infuriating the impatient sergeant.
+He assigns Hakeswill to the baggage train in the meantime, infuriating the sergeant.

 The Maratha army moves on, leaving McCandless behind at his own request.
 Sharpe decides to look after the wounded colonel, thereby turning down Pohlmann's offer.
 Nevertheless, he begins to wonder about how he might become an officer.
 McCandless cautions Sharpe.
 At the time, almost all of the officers in the British Army come from wealthy families and pay for their commissions.
 Those exceptional few who rise from the ranks are resented and have little chance of advancement.
 McCandless recovers.
 Syud Sevajee locates them and delivers McCandless's report to Wellesley.

 When McCandless is well enough, he and Sharpe rejoin the army as it advances towards Borkardan.
 Using one of the Tippoo's emeralds, Sharpe buys one of Wellesley's horses for McCandless, though he pretends to Wellesley that McCandless is the purchaser.
 The surprised McCandless learns about Sharpe and the Tippoo's death.
-The next day, Hakeswill attempts to arrest Sharpe, but McCandless smudges the ink on the warrant so that it reads "Sharp", not "Sharpe", and refuses to let him take Sharpe.
+The next day, Hakeswill attempts to arrest Sharpe, but McCandless smudges the ink on the warrant so that it reads "Sharp", not "Sharpe", and refuses to accept the document.

 After weeks of aimless marching, the Maratha leaders meet and finally decide to engage the British near Assaye.
 Pohlmann is given overall command.
 Wellesley has two small armies, one under his direct command and the other under Colonel Stevenson, but separated by miles.
 Pohlmann plans to fight and defeat them separately.
 Wellesley discovers that the enemy is much closer than he thought and ready to spring Pohlmann's trap, but is still determined to attack, despite being greatly outnumbered, both in men and cannons.